 A. Criminalization of ancillary offences (article 5.2 of the Protocol)

 Does your country criminalize the attempt to commit trafficking in persons (article 5.2 (a), in conjunction with art.
 3)?

+Subject to the basic concepts of your legal system, does your country criminalize the attempt to commit trafficking in persons?

 Yes Yes, in part No